crwlrsoft/url/README.md

 #### Parsing a query string

-If you're after the query of a url you may want to get it as an array.
+If you're after the query of a URL you may want to get it as an array.
 Don't worry, nothing easier than that:

 ```php